trueheart78/booster_pack/README.md

 There is a default `test.yml` file in the `.github/workflows` directory that will enable GitHub's CI system, and can easily be altered.

+### But Wait, There's More...

+Alongside a handy dandy `bin/setup`, there is a `bin/console` that will drop you into a Pry console with the project loaded.

 ## Reminder

 You're new friend will be `require_relative '../booster_pack'`, instead of calling a litany of